stevenstonie/iungoreal/tasks and notes/notes.md

 	- calendar for events
 	- users can pin their recollections on the map (probably a private map for each user)
 	- news section
+	- friend requests older than 1 year should be removed

 - microservices: